open-AIMS/NEC-estimation/README.md

 (DIC - the lowest DIC), wi (the model weight), pD, and the overdispersion estimate.
-For this example, three models have relatively similar weights and contribute to the model averaged outcome, including the NEC3param, NEC4param and the ECx4param models, with the NEC4param being overall the highest.
+For this example, three models have relatively similar weights and contribute to the model averaged outcome, including the *NEC3param*, *NEC4param* and the *ECx4param* models, with the *NEC4param* being overall the highest.

-The jagsMANECfit object also contains all of the original fits, which can be extracted using
+The *jagsMANECfit* object also contains all of the original fits, which can be extracted using

     load(file = "out_temp.RData")
     out.NEC3param <- out$mod.fits$NEC3param

-Which would extract the NEC3param model from the jagsMANECfit and create a new object that contains just this fit.
-This would be identical to fitting the ‘NEC3param’ model using ‘*fit.jagsNEC*’ as we did above.
+Which would extract the NEC3param model from the *jagsMANECfit* and create a new object that contains just this fit.
+This would be identical to fitting the *NEC3param* model using *fit.jagsNEC* as we did above.
 All of the models can be simultaneously plotted using

     load(file = "out_temp.RData")
     plot(out, all_models = TRUE)

 ![](man/figures/README-plot_mod-beta-MANEC-1.png)

-You can see that the ‘NECHormesis’ model and the ‘NECsigmoidal’ models are highly unresolved.
-The ‘NECsigmoidal’ model in particular poses a theoretical problem as it is a model that has a natural upper plateau.
+You can see that the *NECHormesis* model and the *NECsigmoidal* models are highly unresolved.
+The *NECsigmoidal* model in particular poses a theoretical problem as it is a model that has a natural upper plateau.
 Thus it becomes difficult to resolve where the flat no-effect part of the data ends, and the sigmoidal decline begins.
 It should not be used, and we may remove it from the model set in future versions.
 We it is currently retained out of interest and to explore it’s behaviour under different scenarios.
-The ‘NECHormesis’ model allows an initial linear increase with concentration, prior to the exponential decline of the ‘NEC3param’ model once the NEC concentration has been reached.
+The *NECHormesis* model allows an initial linear increase with concentration, prior to the exponential decline of the *NEC3param* model once the NEC concentration has been reached.
 This does not work well for this data, but neither does it have substantial weight, so it can be left in the model set for completeness.

-The models prefixed with ‘ECx’ are all models that do not have the NEC as a parameter in the model.
+The models prefixed with *ECx* are all models that do not have the NEC as a parameter in the model.
 That is the are smooth curves as a function of concentration nad have no breakpoint.
-The NEC on the plot above for these models are an approximation based on ‘NSEC’ (see above) and should not be used without careful consideration of the validity of this endpoint value.
-A formal model averaged estimate of NEC should be obtained with ‘model.set = NEC’, and there is a helper function ‘modify\_jagsMANEC’ that can be used to alter the model set as required.
+The NEC on the plot above for these models are an approximation based on *NSEC* (see above) and should not be used without careful consideration of the validity of this endpoint value.
+A formal model averaged estimate of NEC should be obtained with *model.set = NEC*, and there is a helper function *modify\_jagsMANEC* that can be used to alter the model set as required.
-We can use this to obtain first a set of ‘NEC’ only models
+We can use this to obtain first a set of *NEC* only models

     load(file = "out_temp.RData")
     out.NEC <- modify_jagsMANEC(out, model.set = "NEC")

-and then drop the ‘NECsigmoidal’ model as invalid (see above)
+and then drop the *NECsigmoidal* model as invalid (see above)

     load(file = "out_temp.RData")
     out.NEC <- modify_jagsMANEC(out.NEC, drop.models = "NECsigmoidal")
     out <- modify_jagsMANEC(out, drop.models = "NECsigmoidal")

-Now we have two model sets, an NEC set and a mixed NEC and ECx set, neither of which have the ‘NECsigmoidal’ model.
+Now we have two model sets, an *NEC* set and a mixed *NEC* and *ECx* set, neither of which have the *NECsigmoidal* model.
 Of course before we use this model set for any inference, we would need to check the chains mixing and acf.
-We can use check.chains on the ‘jagsMANECfit’.
-Note that adding the argument ‘pdf.file = “Cl\_chains”’ to ‘check.chains’ would write the chain plots out to a pdf file, which can be more convenient, as you can see here ‘check.chains’ generates a lot of plots on a ‘jagsMANECfit’.
+We can use check.chains on the *jagsMANECfit*.
+Note that adding the argument *pdf.file = “Cl\_chains”* to *check.chains* would write the chain plots out to a pdf file, which can be more convenient, as you can see here *check.chains* generates a lot of plots on a *jagsMANECfit*.

     load(file = "out_temp.RData")
     check.chains(out)

-Chains for the ‘NECHormesis’ model in this case are very badly mixed, so we should drop this as well from our model sets
+Chains for the *NECHormesis* model in this case are very badly mixed, so we should drop this as well from our model sets

     load(file = "out_temp.RData")